Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 section of the wayland compositors except the cosmic desktop, which will be released after this paper. @cosmic-release

+When discussing implementations from other environments, they were tested on an EndeavourOS virtual machine with their respective dark themes applied.
+@endeavourOS

 #subsubsection("Environment Differences")
 The introduction of Wayland complicates the fetching of the data needed for configuring monitors.
 This is due to the fact that many wayland environments